rj-price/Maei/exp/AllFusAnalysis-Chap3/R/AnalysisCandidateEffectorSets.md

     ##  3rd Qu.: 87.00
     ##  Max.   :106.00
     ##  NA's   :1

+The number of CECs in Fo. only doesn’t vary as widely as the number of CECs across all Fusarium assemblies included (see range).

+Next, I looked at specific fsp. of interest as well as comparing the *F. sacchari* genome assemblies.

 ``` r
 # ---- candidate effector clusters in fsp ---- #